Oakleaf Hydrangea

 Characteristics

-Each summer, oakleaf hydrangea puts up huge cone-shaped clusters of white flowers that will stay on the plant for months, eventually changing to a light pink or purple.
-Several cultivars are available that offer superior flowers.
+Each spring and summer, oakleaf hydrangea puts up huge cone-shaped clusters of white flowers that will stay on the plant for months, eventually changing to a light pink or purple, then tan.

-Even when its stems are bare, oakleaf hydrangea still adds interest to the landscape thanks to the interesting bark that peels back along its stems.
+Even when its stems are bare, oakleaf hydrangea still adds interest to the landscape thanks to the interesting reddish-brown bark that peels back along its stems.

 Planting and Care